apache/pulsar/site2/website/versioned_docs/version-2.7.1/reference-pulsar-admin.md

 |`-t`, `--time`|Subscription expiration time in minutes|0|

 ### `get-subscription-expiration-time`
-Get subscription expiration time for a namespace
+Get the subscription expiration time for a namespace (in minutes).

 Usage
 ```bash